sour336/A-Lightweight-Restoration-Assisted-Framework/README.md

 weight – stores the model weights used.

+trainMaskT - Script for the teacher model training

+trainMaskKL - Script for the proposed OSRNet training

-Model weights and more test images will be released after the paper is published.
+Model weights, the completed training program, and more test images will be released after the paper is published.